KastnerRG/Read_the_docs/docs/project8.rst

 4) Project Tasks
 ------------

-* Design the binary neural network using XNOR and popcount in HLS.
+1. Design and implement a functionally correct ``feed_forward_quantized`` function for a binary neural network in HLS.
+Make sure to use XNOR and popcount operations.
+You are provided a testbench that you can use to test your design along the way which checks the output of each layer of your network.
+Your HLS design must match the golden outputs given in the testbench.
-* Optimize your design to increase throughput and minimize latency.
+2. Optimize your design to increase throughput and minimize latency.
 Consider optimizations like dataflow, loop unrolling, and pipelining.
 Provide details and trade-offs of design optimizations in your report.
-* Your HLS design must match the golden outputs given in the testbench.
-* Demo the project on pynq board.
-This project does not provide an example Jupyter notebook.
-You should create to create a notebook that demos your result.
+3. Demo the project on the pynq board.
+This project does not provide an example Jupyter notebook so you should create a notebook that demos your result.
-* Provide a report that explains: 1) your different optimizations, describes how you decided to interface your HLS IP core, and provides details of your notebook demo.
+4. Provide a report that: (1) explains your different optimizations, (2) describes how you decided to interface your HLS IP core, and (3) provides details regarding your notebook demo.

 Note: You can change the interface of the top-level HLS code.
 If you do, you should explain the rationale for these changes in your report.

 5) Submission Procedure
 -----------------------

-You have to submit your code (and only your code, not other files, not HLS project files).
+You have to submit your code (and only your code, not other files nor HLS project files).
 Your code should have everything in it so we can synthesize it directly.
 This means that you should use pragmas in your code, and not use the GUI to insert optimization directives.
 We must be able to import your source file and directly synthesize it.

 You must follow the file structure below.
 We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to make sure they correspond to the instructions.